GustavoDimeira/GustavoDimeira/README.md

 - 📫 How to reach me **gustavodimeira1@gmail.com**

-- ⚡ Fun fact **studying control and automation engineering while taking the trybe programming course!!!**
+- ⚡ Fun fact **in addition to programming.
+I'm also studying control and automation engineering in college!!!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">